meligo/ordina-jworks.github.io/_posts/2017-05-18-Blockchain-code-examples.md

 This is a pretty straight forward function.
 First we check if the amount given is bigger then zero and then we will check if the maxStock isn't exceeded by adding the amount to the current stock.
-Then we add the amount to the stock.
+Afterwards we add the amount to the stock.
-The supplier will be added later as another contract.
+Later on we will add a supplier to this function.
-Now that we have the resupply function we can add the automatic resupply functionality ot the pay method.
+Now that we have the resupply function we can add the automatic resupply functionality in the pay method.

 ```
   if(stock == minStock) this.resupply(maxStock-stock);
 ```

-Add this below the `stock--;`.
+Add the code above, below the `stock--;` in the pay() method.
-We check our new stock if it equals our minStock.
+It is a simple check to see if we reached the minimum stock.
- If it does we then call our resupply function to fill to maxStock again.
+If it is true, we call our resupply function to fill to maxStock again.

 The next step is adding our stakeholders.